Joshtomith/Joshtomith.github.io/project2.md

 This is a timing chart of the time it takes to add to a tree, and rebalance to maintain order in the tree.
 In this example both trees preformed about the same in terms of speed before 4500 add operations.
 However, after this point AVL began to outpreform Splay overall.
 Especially near the end, Splay spiked to high levels.
 Meanwhile AVL maintained its constant stable rise with the increasing data sizes.
 The second image demonstrates a few critical functions that you need to operate a binary tree, and the results they have on the tree structure itself.

 ![screenshot](images/AVLandSplay.png)
 <br>Fig 1.
 Chart of the Timing for the different implementations.
-AVL Tree vs. Splay Tree
+AVL Tree vs. Splay Tree add operations

 ![screenshot](images/DatastructuresFig2.PNG)
 <br>Fig 2.
 AVL executable showing methods for add, delete, show in order, and how the tree balances.